Ethan88/VMF/README.md

 ####The 250 entity limit
 If 250 investors sounds like a tiny bank or fund by present day standards, consider that the account-to-human ratio is about to reverse.
 That is to say: today, banks require *at least* one account per customer.
 In fact, many customers have several accounts with one bank (savings, checking, money market, business checking, and so on) which all represent different lines of business for the bank: different departments.
 In a VMF, it's much more likely that family members (parents and kids; spouses; entire families) will all operate inside the same VMF for simplicty's sake (ie., they can pay each other in the same Lisa coin).

 Consider also that, for legal reasons, initial deposits into a Fund must be made in ETH, which most people are not carrying around each day.
-One family member or friend can give a relative USD to invest in one big ETH purchase without fear they won't see their money come back -- simply by creating a smart contract denominated in Lisa coins in which the relative pays them out an evenly-divisble balance over `i` payments in a loop where `p` equals the principle `for (i = 0; i > (p / i); i--)`.
+One family member or friend can give a relative USD to invest in one big ETH purchase without fear they won't see their money come back -- simply by creating a smart contract denominated in Lisa coins in which the relative pays them out an evenly-divisble balance over `i` payments in a loop where `p` equals the principle `for (i = 0; i > (p / i); i--);`.
 Such contracts will be available off the shelf in the mobile wallet app.
 This one is called an "annuity contract."
+For more common contracts, see the Member-Investor node spec document in this Github project.

 With such a smart contract, family trust issues are removed, and they can each funnel dollars to the Fund Manager through the same "head of household" who buys the ETH outright.

-#Flux Trade (built separately; launching end of September 2016)
-This open-source level 2 tool combines 10 crypto exchanges in one price ladder and order book to make day trading, interval trading, and accumulating long positions easy.
-Bonus: it's extra easy to get out of tight trades without slippage.
-But Flux Trade has a more important feature when it comes to the larger fund.

-**The Flux Meta Wallet**

-Flux Trade has a meta wallet based on Uphold Bank.
-It keeps reserves safely there, while conducting limited market operations, specifically arbitrage (automated) and trading (manual, by humans).
-This Meta Wallet serves as the source for price data that member-investors see in their mobile app.
-As Flux Trade develops, we will add other equities and FX trading to the tool so that market makers of all types can operate funds in our network.

 #Licensing Fees
 Generally speaking, the VMF project is shockingly cheap to deploy for everyone involved, even not considering the unspeakable waste of existing banks that serves as comparison.
 However, there are fees to maintain and further the development of this software, and to meagerly enrich its creators.

 In a given VMF, each Fund pays an annual tithing to the Central Bank to the tune of **0.009** percent per annum of a moving average of AUM **payable in ETH only.** This payment is remitted in 12 intallments, or monthly, each year.
 Payment is made manually by Fund Managers -- it is not auto-deducted.

-For other VMFs licensing this software to operate as their own Central Banks, a licensing fee of **4.4** percent of their total fee haul per annum, to be paid in 12 installments and **also remitted in ETH.**
+For other VMFs licensing this software to operate as their own Central Banks, a licensing fee of **4.4** percent of their total fee haul per annum, to be paid to Iterative Instinct (the Ur-bank) in 12 installments and **also remitted in ETH.**

-Flux Trade introduces a **0.01** percent fee per trade, per exchange.
+Fund Managers and Central Bankers may use our Flux Trade level 2 tool to manage their positions.
+This tool introduces a **0.01** percent fee per trade, per exchange.